 Why is it called money piece hair?

 The money piece is an incredibly versatile coloring technique that focuses the highlights around the hairline.
-You can pair it with other coloring techniques, like balayage, if you want to lighten and brighten the hair further and create more depth and dimension.
+You can pair it with other coloring techniques, like balayage, to lighten and brighten the hair further and create more depth and dimension.
 Balayage is achieved by hand painting color directly onto the hair to create a sweeping result.
 The result is a more natural finish than traditional foils.

 What are money bangs?